ChristianScholtysik/ChristianScholtysik/README.md

 - 🔭 I’m currently learning in WBS Coding School

-- 🌱 I’m learning MongoDB and  at the moment
+- 🌱 I’m learning MongoDB at the moment

 - :bike: Hobbies: mountainbiking and beekeeping:honeybee: